-Pine Manor College offers nine majors - Biology, Communication, Community Health, Early Childhood, English, Psychology, Social and Political Systems and Visual Arts - many minors and numerous ways to shape your own educational experience.
+Pine Manor College offers nine majors - Biology, Business and Management, Communication, Community Health, Early Childhood, English, Psychology, Social and Political Science and Visual Arts - many minors and numerous ways to shape your own educational experience.
 For more information browse our online Academic Catalog.

 Do you have an internship program?

 Yes, all Pine Manor students are required to participate in one or more internships with the help of our Career Development Department.
 Internships allow students to explore career options, develop skills, and increase their competitiveness in the job market.
 Pine Manor students are frequently offered positions at their internship sites.

 What does the Pine Manor College campus look like and where is it located?

 Our beautiful campus is spread about 50 acres of rolling hills and wooded grounds nestled within a quiet, affluent neighborhood in Chestnut Hill, Massachusetts.
 New England enjoys the four seasons of ever-changing scenery, temperature, and activities.
 Pine Manor College is five miles from the heart of Boston, two hours from New Hampshire and Vermont mountains, and three-and-a-half hours from New York City.

 How do I get to and from Boston?